spectrocloud/librarium/content/docs/04-clusters/02-data-center/03-vmware.md

 ---
 title: "VMware"
-metaTitle: "Creating new clusters on Spectro Cloud"
+metaTitle: "Create VMware clusters in Palette"
-metaDescription: "Learn how to configure MAAS and create MAAS clusters in Palette."
+metaDescription: "Learn how to configure VMware to create VMware clusters in Palette."
 hideToC: false
 fullWidth: false
 ---